-Our Shared Lives scheme in the North West offers an alternative to the usual housing support that people with learning disabilities and/or autism have on offer to them, such as residential homes or home care.
+Our Shared Lives scheme in the North West offers an alternative to the usual housing support that people with learning disabilities and/or autistic people have on offer to them, such as residential homes or home care.

 It offers someone the opportunity to live in a family environment, allowing them to become part of a community, where they can develop relationships and grow in confidence.